bwl21/entrepot/README.md

 Immerdiate results are stored on disk, to enable defered processing and reuse of previous results.

-To some extend entrepot can be considered as a kind of entrepot.
+To some extend entrepot can be considered as a kind of cache.
 But

 - entities in entrepot have no expiration date
 - entrepot also handles the processing of entities